jpb111/kubernetes-k0s-ansible-harbor/README.md

 ```

-to copy the ca.crt file to all the worker nodes and < 192.168.64.16 core.harbor.domain > to worker node's
+to copy the ca.crt file to all the multipass worker nodes and also < 192.168.64.16 core.harbor.domain > to worker node's.

  ```ShellSession